bertbalcaen/esdi-webdesign-course/02_html.md

 - HTML elements are the building blocks of HTML pages.
 - Naming is important: an element is not the same as a tag.

+Start and end tags:

 - An element usually has a start and end tag, an opening and closing tag.
 - For example: `<p>` and `</p>`.
 - A start tag starts with `<` and ends with `>`.
 - An end tag starts with `<` and ends with `/>`.
 - Not all tags have closing tags.
 For example: `<br>`, a break, or a new line.
 Another example: `<img>`.

+Tag names:

 - Tags have names, for example the name of the `<p>` tag is `p`.
 - The names should be in lowercase, so `<p>` and not `<P>`.

 Overview of all HTML tags: https://www.w3schools.com/tags/ref_byfunc.asp

+# Looking at the HTML of a website

+You can look at the HTML of any page and see how it's made:

+- In most browsers (Chrome, Firefox, Safari), you can right-click on an element, and then select 'Inspect element'.
+A panel will open and show you the source of that element.
-You can see the HTML of a webpage by right-clicking on the page in your browser, and then select 'View page source'.
+- You can see the entire HTML source of a webpage by right-clicking on the page in your browser, and then select 'View page source'.

 ## Hierarchical relations between elements